letrezdraw/AIST/Documentation.md

 ---

-## 3. ⚙️ How It Works: The Core Loop
+## 3. ⚙️ How It Works: The AI-Driven Core Loop

-AIST operates on a continuous, state-driven loop within the frontend (`main.py`).
-Understanding this flow is key to understanding the project.

-1.  **`DORMANT` State**: The assistant starts in a `DORMANT` state.
-In this mode, the `listen_generator` from `core/stt.py` is active, but the main loop only checks the transcribed text for an **activation phrase** (e.g., "hey assist").
-All other speech is ignored.

-2.  **Activation**: When an activation phrase is detected, the state machine switches to `LISTENING`.
-The assistant speaks an acknowledgment ("I'm listening.") and is now ready for commands.

-3.  **`LISTENING` State**: In this state, the `listen_generator` continues to provide transcribed text.
-The main loop now checks the text for three possibilities in order:
-    a. **Exit Phrase**: Checks for a phrase like "assist exit" to shut down the application.
-    b. **Deactivation Phrase**: Checks for a phrase like "assist pause" to return to the `DORMANT` state.
-    c. **Command**: If neither of the above is found, the text is treated as a command.

-4.  **Command Processing (IPC)**: The command string is sent from the frontend to the backend via the IPC channel.

-5.  **LLM Inference (`core/llm.py` on backend)**: The backend receives the command, retrieves any relevant facts from memory, and sends the complete prompt to the Large Language Model for processing.
+AIST's core logic is driven by the LLM in the backend, which performs **intent recognition**.
+The frontend is a "dumb client" that simply follows the backend's instructions.

+1.  **Listening**: The frontend (`main.py`) continuously listens for speech.
+When the user pauses, the transcribed text is captured.

+2.  **Request to Backend (IPC)**: The frontend sends a JSON request to the backend (`run_backend.py`) containing the transcribed text and the assistant's current state (e.g., `DORMANT` or `LISTENING`).

+3.  **Intent Recognition (LLM)**: The backend's `command_dispatcher` receives the request.
+It constructs a detailed prompt for the LLM, asking it to analyze the user's text *in the context of the current state*.
+The LLM decides the user's intent (e.g., `activate`, `deactivate`, `get_current_time`, `chat`).

+4.  **Skill Execution**: Based on the LLM's decision, the dispatcher either executes a specific skill, generates a chat response, or identifies a state-change command.

-6.  **Response Communication (IPC)**: The LLM's text response is sent from the backend back to the frontend.
+5.  **Response to Frontend (IPC)**: The backend sends a JSON response back to the frontend.
+This response contains two key pieces of information:
+    -   `action`: A command for the frontend (e.g., `ACTIVATE`, `DEACTIVATE`, `EXIT`, `COMMAND`).
+    -   `speak`: The exact text the assistant should say.

-7.  **Speaking the Response (`core/tts.py` on frontend)**: The frontend receives the response text and uses the Text-to-Speech engine to speak it aloud.
-The loop continues in the `LISTENING` state, ready for the next command.
+6.  **Action and Speech**: The frontend receives the JSON response.
+It speaks the provided text and changes its internal state if instructed to by the `action` command.
+The loop then repeats, waiting for the next user input.

 ---